 The NCERT Solutions for Class 6 English Unit 4 Poem Beauty have been given here for your reference.
 It contains answers to all the questions of the English textbook Honeysuckle.
-These NCERT Solutions for Class 6 will aid students in getting a clear understanding in framing standard solutions.
+These NCERT Solutions for Class 6 will help students learn how to frame standard solutions.

-If asked what are the things that are beautiful, what would be your response?
+If asked what things are beautiful, what would be your response?
 Isn’t the list too long?
-Everything around us, the sun, trees, birds, mountains, happy moments, kind gestures- all of them are beautiful.
+Everything around us – the sun, trees, birds, mountains, happy moments, kind gestures – is beautiful.
 The poem ‘Beauty’ of NCERT Solutions says that beauty is everywhere around us.

 These NCERT Solutions for Class 6 English can be downloaded in PDF format through the link provided below.